 The Block Ack Bitmap subfield is 8 octets in length and is used to indicate the received status of up to

-64 MSDUs and A-MSDUs.
+64 MSDUs or A-MSDUs.

 Proposed resolution for both comments: Rejected.

 Resolution: “The current text is accurate and reflects the ability to mix MSDUs and A-MSDUs in the total of 64.”